 Tips for a perfect paint finish

-When painting with spray gun you have to change the style of the way you paint.
+When painting with an electric spray gun you have to change the style of the way you paint.
 When using a turbine sprayer it’s important to have a graceful stroke action.
 When painting walls you will need to have a gap of 20cm to 30cm away from the wall.
 Any closer and you risk having a thicker paint application.
 Further away and you will have an uneven coat.

 Always release the trigger at the end of a run.
 Many new painters will hold onto the trigger at a change of direction.
 This will waste paint either spraying into the air or it will lay down a double coat of paint in one spot.
-This can case paint runs.
+This can cause paint runs.

 Always purge out the paint from your sprayer after completing a wall or paint job.
 Even if you are just filling up your paint tin just purge the line.
-To do this just press slightly on the trigger to run some low volume air through the lines.
+To do this just press slightly on the trigger to run some low-volume air through the lines.

 When painting the ceiling it’s important to turn the paint pickup tube to the back of the jar.
-This is so when you tilt the paint gun towards the ceiling there won’t be an air gap.
-When I was painting my ceiling white in preparation to installing my kitchen downlights I found it best to have the spraypainter pointed at a 45-degree angle.
+This is so that when you tilt the paint gun towards the ceiling there won’t be an air gap.
+When I was painting my ceiling white in preparation for installing my kitchen downlights I found it best to have the spraypainter pointed at a 45-degree angle.

 How to reduce spitting on an electric spray gun.

 If your paint gun is spitting out large globs of paint you can try these 2 tips.

 Too much paint flow will cause spitting, cut down on the fluid flow by spinning out the trigger dial to reduce spitting.
-You could also try increasing the pressure so that there is more air pressure and thus more air flow.
+You could also try increasing the pressure so that there is more air pressure and thus more airflow.
 The ratio between paint and air is a fine art.

 For very large amounts of paint spitting, or if it’s not atomizing properly you could have an issue with your trigger.
 Check out this simple fix for Wagner 590 spitting paint.